The Consumer guide to the shift in New Zealand's beer market, plus we reveal scores for 7 home brewing kits.

 So 500ml of 5% beer is: 0.5 x 5 x 0.789 = 1.97 standard drinks.
 This is a good number to have in mind while drinking as most beers hover around the 5% mark.
 If you were drinking the same amount of a 10% abv Imperial stout this number rises to 4 standard drinks.
 This is why half pints are a good idea.

 Home brewing is going through a renaissance in New Zealand as better beers and better brewing supplies have become available.
-We took a look at 7 brewing kits, from supermarket level can kits through to more complex kits that require extra hops.
+We looked at 7 brewing kits, from supermarket-level “can kits” through to more complex kits that require extra hops.